 David Florea works with Navy's football, hockey and women's tennis programs.

-David Florea, MS, ATC, is in his second year as an athletic trainer at Navy.
+David Florea, MS, ATC, is in his third year as an athletic trainer at Navy.

 Florea serves as an athletic trainer for the men's ice hockey, women's tennis, men's and women's golf and football programs.
 He is also responsible for managing the Brigade Sports Complex athletic training room.